francescocorda/sagrada/README.md

 Here's a list of our project's features and andvanced functionalities:

 Requirements Game-specific:
--implemented all toolCards, from 1 to 12(complete rules)
+-implemented all tool cards, from 1 to 12(complete rules)

 Requirements Game-agnostic:
 -we implemented ALL requirements listed in the game-agnostic section
--dynamics patternCard(advanced funcionality)
+-dynamics patternCard(advanced functionality)
--multiples matches(advanced funcionality)
+-multiples matches(advanced functionality)

 We implemented both rmi and socket technology of communications.
 Each player can connect through
 its preferred technology and in one game, can disconnect itself and reconnect using the other technology.